 - The switch expression assigns a value to

-based on the value ofday
+dayNamebased on the value ofday. - The

-is used as a wildcard to handle any cases not explicitly listed, similar to thedefault
+_is used as a wildcard to handle any cases not explicitly listed, similar to thedefaultcase in a traditional switch statement.

-6. Example: Combining if
+6. Example: Combining if and switch

-In some scenarios, you might need to combine if
+In some scenarios, you might need to combine if statements with switch statements for more complex logic.

 Example: